cs326-f21-omicron/cs326-final-omicron/docs/milestone1.md

 # Important Data

-- Landing page for users reentering site
+- Landing page to welcome users
-- Homepage/recommendation page that is the default screen for users to see recommendations
+- Homepage for the users to see recommendations in their area/recommendations that match their hobbies
-- Message page for users to send messages
+- Messages page that allows 1-1 or group messages
-- User profile page for user to see basic information about their profile and other metadata
+- User profile page that displays basic user info
+- Signup/Login pages that do what their names say

 # User Interface